laurentb/symfttpd/README.markdown

 aimed at lazy developers and sysadmins.

-`spawn` will configure and start a lighttpd server with a minimal configuration to serve one symfony project.
+`spawn` will setup and start a lighttpd server with a minimal configuration to serve one symfony project.

-`mksymlinks` will help you create all the necessary symbolik links to setup a project.
+`mksymlinks` will help you create all the necessary symbolic links to setup a project.
 It handles:

  * symfony symlinks (configurable)
  * web/sf (was done as an alias in Apache config examples)
  * publish-assets, even for symfony 1.0 and 1.1
  * genconf.php (see below)

 Once configured (which is straightforward), it will take only one command to create all the symlinks.

 `genconf` will generate all the rules necessary to setup a vhost in lighttpd.
 It leverages the `include_shell` directive which means no endless copy/pasting and easy updates (only restarting lighttpd is necessary).